nikhilbd/fileops/README.md

 ##### Example

-For file2.txt from the 1st example:
+For file2.txt from the 1st example (as you can see file2.txt is already sorted):

     > ./file_searcher.py file2.txt b
     b,2,bat